ChloeL01/CP3407-assignment/user_stories/create_database.md

 ![image](/images/database.png)

 Later in Iteration 2 we found that the database needed to be updated so that the current user could be tracked.
+Note: not sure why the image isn't working
 ![image](images/Firebase_Authentication_database.png)